-To View Slideshow: Slideshow will play automatically after pressing PLAY.
+To View Slideshow: Slides will forward automatically after pressing PLAY.
 To click through each slide manually, click the PAUSE button in the lower left hand corner and use the arrows to navigate forward and back.

 KCTS 9's QUEST Northwest program has profiled our Powel Shoreline Restoration Project in a new story (February 2014) and video.
 They outline how coastal walls built to protect property from erosion were torn down in efforts to restore life to critical ecosystems.
 Watch the video and read the story here.

 Armor removal and removal of invasive plants along the shoreline took place until September 19, when our incredible team from JTC Inc pulled out with two large barges full of debris.
 Our team from Sound Native Plants then started up again in early November 2012 to plant over 2650 native trees and plants along the riparian area of the property.
 A heavy mulch layer was applied around the planting area to help reduce invasive plants coming back and to help retain moisture (no shortage of that in the past months!) to the new plants.

 During the first winter we had some incredible high tides allowing the process of natural sorting of the native soils and any remaining loose armor materials.
 After the high tides, we hand picked up loose armor materials to help clean up the beach a bit more.
 The first year the plants held up well - aggressive weed control and watering (starting July 2013) remains part of the project - provided by our contractors, volunteers and the landowners - to ensure our goal of 80% plant survival.

 Attached is a representative list of the native plants we installed, which were recommended for survivability near salt water, the soil types, sun and shade exposure (we had 8 different zones on this project - each with different planting recommendations).